nabihanaqvie/nabihanaqvie/README.md

 - 📚 I am currently working on some Data Science projects and would be happy to collaborate with other Data Scientist on their projects.
 - 📊 Proficient with Python and its libraries such as NLTK, Yellow Brick, Seaborn
 - 🌱 Currently learning Go
-- ⚜️ Fun Fact: I am a gamer, add me on discord: noonbarbarri #0616
+- ⚜️ Fun Fact: I am a gamer, ask to add me on Discord!